College of Immigration and Citizenship Consultants: History

 In 2000, the Association of Immigration Counsel of Canada (AICC) and Organization of Professional Immigration Consultants (OPIC) partnered up to establish the Canadian Association of Professional Immigration Consultants (CAPIC), as a regulatory professional organization for immigration and citizenship consultation.
 The following year, the historic ruling for the case of Law Society of British Columbia v Mangat on 18 October 2001 became a catalyst for the self-regulation ambitions of Canada's immigration consultants.

-In 2002, Minister of Citizenship and Immigration Denis Coderre established an advisory committee (including the AICC and OPIC) to help find problems in the immigration consulting industry and propose solutions.
-In May 2003, the committee presented its final report, recommending that the government create a self-regulatory body for immigration consultants.
-Later that year, the government would oblige the committee's recommendations, establishing the Canadian Society of Immigration Consultants (CSIC) as an "independent, federally incorporated not-for-profit body, responsible for regulating the activities of immigration consultant members, providing immigration advice for a fee."

 The following year, OPIC and AICC joined together to form the Canadian Association of Professional Immigration Consultants (CAPIC), thereby succeeding CIPC and adopting its original name.
-In 2008, despite the existence of CSIC, the public and practitioners continued to have issues regarding the improper practices of some immigration consultants.
-In April, the Parliamentary Committee for Citizenship and Immigration re-examined the subject, travelling across Canada to hear testimony.
+In April 2008, the Parliamentary Committee for Citizenship and Immigration re-examined the subject, travelling across Canada to hear testimony.
 The Committee concluded by recommending the establishment of "a stand-alone legislation to re-establish the Canadian Society of Immigration Consultants as a non-share capital corporation."
-In August 2010, Minister of Immigration and Citizenship Jason Kenney called for submissions from those interested in becoming the regulator for immigration consultants; he established a committee, with the help of CAPIC, for selecting the regulator based on requirements to address public concern.
+In August 2010, Minister of Immigration and Citizenship Jason Kenney called for submissions from prospective regulators and established a committee to select an eventual regulator.

 The Immigration Consultants of Canada Regulatory Council (ICCRC) was chosen as the new regulator in 2011, with many of its founding directors being former CAPIC executives.

 In June 2019, the College of Immigration and Citizenship Consultants Act was passed by Parliament providing the mandate for a new regulator for Regulated Canadian Immigration Consultants (RCIC) and Regulated International Student Immigration Advisors (RISIAs), called the College of Immigration and Citizenship Consultants (CICC).
 Coming into force on 26 November 2020, the Act includes, among other things, new powers to identify and pursue unlicensed immigration consultants.
 The Act was announced by the then Minister of Immigration, Refugees and Citizenship, Marco Mendicino.

 The transition process for the College was temporarily delayed due to the COVID-19 pandemic.

 The Minister of Immigration, Refugees and Citizenship approved ICCRC’s application for continuance and set the date of continuance as November 23, 2021.

 On November 23, 2021, the College of Immigration and Citizenship Consultants officially opened becoming the official regulator of immigration and citizenship consultants across Canada.